craighurley/dotfiles/README.md

     # Install command line package manager and additional applications.
     ~/Projects/dotfiles/.cask

+    # Open Firefox now, to generate the default profile.

     # Backup existing dotfiles and symlink to the dotfiles in this project.
     ~/Projects/dotfiles/.dotfiles